tower9/utstatsdb/README.txt

 The Match Stats page of UTStatsDB will look for a file containing a matching date/time string in the directory specified by the $demodir config variable (with $demoext as the extension) and provide a link to the user if found.
-The link is generated with the prefix take from $demourl.
+The link is generated with the prefix taken from $demourl.
 UTStatsDB can also be configured to automatically download demorec files via ftp (see the config.inc.php notes).
 If you've maxmatches set, older demorec files will be deleted as the associated matches are removed.
 In your DemoRecord.ini file you